 Did you go sea swimming without anything protective in your hair?
 Eeek!
 Salt is a natural dehydrator and as hair is at its healthiest when it’s hydrated, this is bad news – salt water strips the hair of its moisture, so you’ll see dry, brittle and difficult to manage hair.
 You need to put those oils back in your hair!

-The L’Oréal Professionnel Serie Expert Nutrifier range has a new glycerol and coconut oil formula that helps to hydrate and nourish hair.
+The L’Oréal Professionnel Paris Serie Expert Nutrifier range has a glycerol and coconut oil formula that helps to hydrate and nourish hair.
 “It adds lustre, shine and prevents hair breakage and split ends, but because it’s silicone free, your hair is left feeling lightweight, natural and soft to the touch.
-It’s like it’s been replumped!” says Adam Reed from Percy & Reed.
-There’s an in-salon treatment called Monodose Nutritive Concentrate for undernourished hair that you enjoy at the backwash, and Adam recommends that you “grab a tube of Nutrifier Glycerol + Coco Oil DD Balm to take home – it’s perfect to help protect hair and leave ends softer, more supple and shiny”.
+It’s like it’s been replumped!” says Adam Reed from Adam Reed London.
+There’s an in-salon treatment called Monodose Nutritive Concentrate for undernourished hair that you enjoy at the backwash, and Adam recommends that you “grab a tube of Nutrifier DD Balm to take home – it’s perfect to help protect hair and leave ends softer, more supple and shiny”.